mysql-net/MySqlConnector/docs/content/overview/dbproviderfactories.md

 ## .NET Core

-For .NET Core 2.1 or later, call `MySqlClientFactory.Register()` during application startup.
-This will register MySqlConnector's
-`DbProviderFactory` implementation in the central `DbProviderFactories` registry.
+For .NET Core 2.1 or later, call `DbProviderFactories.RegisterFactory("MySqlConnector", MySqlClientFactory.Instance)` during application startup.
+This will register MySqlConnector's `DbProviderFactory` implementation in the central `DbProviderFactories` registry.